Finger Lakes Region Facts

 – In June 1972, the ‘Ithaca Statement on Bisexualty’ was made in strong support for those who identify as bisexual and in opposition to biphobia.
 It was published by a Quaker group and was the very first statement by any religious body specifically to address bisexuality. [source]

-– The ‘Ithaca Is Gorges’ catchphrase was coined by Howard Cogan, who graduated from Cornell in the same class as his son Michael.
+– The ‘Ithaca Is Gorges’ catchphrase was coined by Howard Cogan.
+He graduated from Cornell University in the same class as his son Michael.
 To date, it is the only simultaneous parent-child graduation from the college. [source]